hbkkanna/cron-parser/README.md

 ## Supported Syntax
 ###  Format
    - "\<minute\> \<hour\> \<day of month\> \<month\> \<day of week\> \<command\>"
-   - where minute , hours etc are tokens <command> is exception which is executable
+   - where minute , hours etc are tokens "command" is exception which is executable
    - each token can have following formats

         *  "*"     - wildcard any allowed values within the time value limits